Canon SX730 vs Panasonic FZ1000 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 II is considerably larger (87 percent) than the Canon SX730.
 Moreover, the FZ1000 II is substantially heavier (170 percent) than the SX730.
 In this context, it is worth noting that neither the SX730 nor the FZ1000 II are weather-sealed.

 Concerning battery life, the SX730 gets 250 shots out of its NB-13L battery, while the FZ1000 II can take 350 images on a single charge of its DMW-BLC12 power pack.
-The power pack in the FZ1000 II can be charged via the USB port, which can be very convenient when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The SX730 was launched at a markedly lower price (by 56 percent) than the FZ1000 II, which puts it into a different market segment.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.